 The Committee panels are advised by Legal Assessors to ensure that their process, decisions and any sanctions are fair - under the terms of the Scheme - and legal.
-As part of this, Legal Assessors advise on the implications of Human Rights legislation.
+As part of this, Legal Assessors may, for example, advise on the implications of Human Rights legislation.

-Committee panels made up of CIPFA Members and independent members - who will be in the majority - or the independent chair of the Investigations Committee make all final decisions about your complaint and you are entitled to know the decision made within 21 days.
+Committee panels, made up of CIPFA Members and independent members (who will be in the majority) or the independent chair of the Investigations Committee make all final decisions about your complaint and you are entitled to know the decision made within 21 days.
 Where a Reprimand or more serious sanction is imposed on a Member, CIPFA will publish this on the Institute's website, in the Members' newsletter and, potentially, by way of a general press release.

-The Disciplinary Scheme is recognised by the Financial Reporting Council, the accountancy profession's independent regulator and is regularly reviewed to ensure that it continues to represent best practice and complies with the law.
+The Disciplinary Scheme is recognised by the Financial Reporting Council, the accountancy profession's independent regulator, and is subject to review to ensure that it continues to represent good practice and complies with applicable legal requirements.

-10. Sanctions Guide
+11. Sanctions Guide

 The Disciplinary Scheme committees have issued a Sanctions Guide setting out the sanctioning powers of each of the committees and the general principles that will be applied in determining the appropriate sanction in any individual case.
 The Sanctions Guide is available from the Investigations Unit.
+This document is, however, only a guide and the Committees may depart from it in appropriate cases.

-11. Publicity
+12. Publicity